alyaqasrina/ClassActivity-WAS-/README.md

 <h5>db.php:</h5> It establishes a connection to the MySQL database running on the local server.
 If the connection fails, it outputs an error message indicating failure to connect to the database.
 <be></be>
 <h1>Navigation</h1>
-1) Log in through login.php or registering a new account through register.php.
+1) Log in through login.php or registering a new account through register.php. <be>
 2) Fill in the student detail form once authenticated  via index.html.